sourceallies/glue-biscuit/README.md

 The argument is that this data is "duplicated" across all the policies and needs to be held in a table of its own.
 In this model, we would instead continue to add columns to the `Payments` table.
 The data would be duplicated through each payment.
-So if a policy holder made 100 pyaments, then yes, the name, address, phone number, etc would be duplicated 100 times.
+So if a policy holder made 100 payments, then yes, the name, address, phone number, etc would be duplicated 100 times.

 There may also be source data where there are multiple values per row.
 If this is the case (like a `label` field that could be 0 - many strings) then the team should consider the various data structure types supported by Parquet as well as Glue and Athena.
 Unlike a relational database, there is no indexing advantage to putting a list of strings in a separate table, instead, if it is stored as an `array<string>` column then it can be queried just like any other column and the user is not forced to join it to a parent table to produce useful data.

-The kneejerk reaction to this is that it is a "bad" design because of all this duplication and that it would cause a lot of wasted space, performance problems, data correctness issues, etc.
+The knee-jerk reaction to this is that it is a "bad" design because of all this duplication and that it would cause a lot of wasted space, performance problems, data correctness issues, etc.
-Infact, this design makes the Data Lake both simpler to build and faster to use.
+In fact, this design makes the Data Lake both simpler to build and faster to use.
 - Parquet will automatically deduplicate column values within itself.
     This means that it doesn't matter if we store the same name 100s of times, the actual space will be far less.
 - This "wide table" strategy also simplifies the process of loading data: